upvestco/httpsignature-proxy/README.md

 You can configure your proxy in a few different ways:

 - Passing in all config as command-line arguments
-- Specifying a config-file to use
+- Specifying a configuration file to use
 - Exposing the config in environment variables

 ### Config-file